mattjlewis/advent-of-code/README.md

 Goals:

 1. The code is readable and logical, includes meaningful comments and debug statements, and is easy to comprehend
-1. Efficiency in terms of execution time and memory allocation
+1. Efficiency in terms of execution time and memory allocation - avoid brute force whereever possible
 1. Learning, in particular modern Java features and algorithms
 1. No external dependencies other than a logging framework (tinylog)
 1. Attempt to solve entirely independently; if stuck look on Reddit for tips on general approaches to